 In June 2014 the EDA celebrated its centenary.
 To mark 100 years of service the Association held a VIP lunch in The Orangery at Kensington Palace.
-A commemorative book was created to mark the occasion.
-You can view a PDF copy of ‘Celebrating 100 years of service’ here.
+A commemorative publication ‘Celebrating 100 Years of Service’ was created to mark the occasion.
+To view a PDF copy of the publication.

 Our lovely day started in the morning with a press briefing, hosted by our Director Margaret Fitzsimons.
 Margaret talked about the history of the Electrical Wholesalers’ Federation (EWF) and the EDA, and what led us to this special day, in addition to ideas for the future and the next 100 years.
 The EDA Board of Management were also on hand to discuss their various roles